Copper

 Mix the sample well.
 The tube must not contain any clots.
 Take trace element samples last in order to cleanse the sampling needle of possible trace element residues.
 If this is the only test requisition, first take one extra tube.

 No fasting is needed.
 No trace element supplements 12 hours before sampling.
-The result is normalised to whole blood haematocrit (Hkr) value (B-PVK).
-The client should determine the haematocrit prior to shipping the sample and write the result on the test requisition.
+The result is normalised to whole blood hematocrit (Hct) value (B -PVK, engl.
+Complete Blood Count, B -CBC).
+The client should determine the hematocrit prior to shipping the sample and write the result on the test requisition.

-The Hkr is essential for interpretation of results.
-Without a measured Hkr value, standard Hkr is used.
+The Hct is essential for interpretation of results.
+Without a measured Hct value, standard Hct is used.

 ➢ centrifuge the whole blood tube